Art alumna's new film making international splash

 Reeder is thankful for the mentorship she received in the Department of Art at Ohio State, specifically from art professor Carmel Buckley.

 “The department was small enough in terms of faculty-to-student ratio that I really felt I had mentors, which to me is deeply important for undergrad students,” she said, adding that this dynamic plus a student-employment gig at the Wexner Center for the Arts gave her a real understanding of what it meant to be a professional filmmaker.

 “They weren’t just telling me ‘You should study film,’ … they were saying, ‘You can stay on this path and make a living and have a fulfilling, creative life.’”

-The Wexner Center for the Arts has continued to support Reeder through several Artist Residency Awards, including one that assisted in the creation of Knives and Skin, which will screen at the Wexner Center for the Arts on Sept.
-13 and 14.
+The Wexner Center for the Arts has continued to support Reeder through several Artist Residency Awards, including one that assisted in the creation of Knives and Skin, which will have a theatrical release on Dec.
+6.

 Since this story was published, the rights to "Knives and Skin" were purchased by IFC Midnight, which has released films including "Black ’47," "Ghost Stories" and "The Babadook."
 Reeder has also since produced a new short film "The Dunes," which will premiere as part of Hulu's Halloween lineup.